Javapower77/minimaxH3-4070ti-pyhon-win/docs/LORA.md

 ```

 The worker is installed under `.runtime/ComfyUI`, listens only on
-`127.0.0.1:8188`, starts automatically when a pruned entry is selected, and
+`127.0.0.1:18188` by default, starts automatically when a pruned entry is selected, and
 supports text, first-frame, last-frame, and first+last-frame FL2VA generation.
 It uses Euler/simple and unloads its models after each request to return VRAM.
 Only LoRAs compatible with the pruned 8-wide AdaLN architecture may be stacked